 Conducted with a total of 50 jury members (individuals under the age of 65 at the time of quality examinations with broad knowledge and specialized quality examination capacity concerning alcoholic beverages, such as staff members from prefectural brewing-related organizations and toji, or master sake brewers (persons in charge of sake manufacturing).

 Ginjo-shu and local brands were evaluated at room temperature.
-Warmed sake was gently heated in hot water (501 to 521C) and evaluated at about 451C.
+Warmed sake was gently heated in hot water (50 to 52

 Overall quality was evaluated for the following qualities of sake deemed to be “good.”